ThomasHoussin/com.thomashoussin.ruuvitag/README.md

 - Battery
 - RSSI
 - Movement (RAWv2 only)
+- Entering/leaving range : it can be used as a BLE beacon, triggering an event when the device enters or leaves the range.
+The number of attempts scan can be configured per device in device settings.

+Scan duration (how long homey listens for BLE advertisment) and polling interval (how long between two scans) can be configured in app settings.

 ## Ruuvi gateway
 The app also allows Homey to act as a Ruuvi Station gateway.